Scarlet Red Maple (Acer Rubrum)

 The ideal placement of this tree to enhance the aesthetics of a home usually consists of lining a segment of your property with it.
 However, it should be noted that the roots can grow far, deep, and wide, so proximity to sidewalks and driveways should be avoided.
 Power lines may also create a conflict with the height of the tree.

 That being said, in the wild, it is often found accenting the curves of a country road.
 Since it tends to mesh well into the landscape, surrounding it with trees of varying densities tends to harmonize the look and feel of the arrangement.

-As it grows at a medium rate, Scarlet Red will usually live to 90 but may see the age of 150, which by most standards is considered a short to the medium-lived period for a tree.
+As it grows at a medium rate, Scarlet Red will usually live to 90 but may see the age of 150, which by most standards is considered a short to medium-lived period for a tree.
 It has a high canopy that generally begins at or above 6 feet from the ground when mature.
-The leaves distinguish themselves from other varieties of this maple as they are typically 5-10cm long and full with a serrated margin, and are toxic to horses.
+The leaves distinguish themselves from other varieties of this maple as they are typically 5-10cm long and packed with a serrated margin and are toxic to horses.